hdahlheim/musicshuffle/README.md

 ## Install the Application

-This application uses PHP 7.4
+This application needs PHP 7.4

 * Point your virtual host document root to `public/` directory.
 * Install the composer dependencies with composer.